fdmysterious/panduza-py/acceptance/features/FEATURES.md

 This documentation describes Panduza Features.

-## Drivers and Clients
+## First definitions

 Panduza is based on MQTT, in this protocol there is the MQTT brokers and the MQTT clients.

+Todo: image here

 The Panduza clients and drivers are both MQTT clients and communicate through the MQTT brokers.

-- Panduza driver expose interface control part of the API.
+- Panduza **driver** expose interface control part of the API.
 It is connected to the interface and wait for clients to send commands.
-- Panduza client is the interface user part of the API.
+- Panduza **client** is the interface user part of the API.
 The user can send command and monitor answers from the client.

+Todo: image here

+When multiple driver are gathered into a common package it is called a **class**.
+For example the class psu can gather driver to manage different types of power supply

 ## Panduza MQTT levels